-Injuries to the neck, resulting from snapping or jerkin is known as “whiplash”.
-Whiplash describes a range of neck injury ‘soft tissue’ damages, which is common result of rear-end accidents.
-During a rear-end accident, the impact forces the driver’s and passengers bodies to be thrown forward, while their heads stay in place, causing the neck to suddenly extended, which follows a whip-like motion.
+Injuries to the neck, resulting from snapping or jerkin are known as “whiplash”.
+Whiplash describes a range of neck injury ‘soft tissue’ damages, which is a common result of rear-end accidents.
+In a rear-end accident, the impact forces the driver’s and passengers’ bodies to be thrown forward.
+At the same time, their heads stay in place, causing the neck to suddenly extended, which follows a whip-like motion.

 What Type of Accidents Can Cause Whiplash?

-While, whiplash and many other type of neck injuries generally occur in rear-end auto accidents, neck injuries and whiplash injuries can also result from different types of accidents and personal injury matters as well.
-Some type of accidents that may cause whiplash or neck injuries are:
+While whiplash and any other types of neck injuries generally occur in rear-end auto accidents, neck injuries and whiplash injuries can also result from different types of accidents and personal injury matters as well.
+Some types of accidents that may cause whiplash or neck injuries are:

 - Car and truck accidents that don’t necessarily involve a rear-end impact